bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 ![add to ALB](/04-DeployEcsCluster/images/add_container_to_alb.png)

 This final step allows you to configure the container with the ALB.
 When we created our ALB, we only added a listener for HTTP:80.
 Select this from the dropdown as the value for **Listener**.
-For **Target Group Name**, enter a value that will make sense to you later, like `containers-workshop-ecs-target-group`.
+For **Target Group Name**, enter a value that will make sense to you later, like `containers-workshop-ecs-target`.
 For **Path Pattern**, the value should be `/*`.
 In the **Evaluation order**, add the number `1`.

 Finally, **Health check path**, use the value `/`.